-- 1. Swept area is the area derived from the tow distance as the straight-line measurement between start and finish positions and the assigned doorspread.
+- 1. Swept area is the area (km2) derived from the tow distance as measured between start and finish positions and the assigned doorspread.
 This measure was used to summarise the effort and the total for each fishing year, referred to as the aggregate swept area (Figure 1). - 2.
-Trawl footprint is the area (square kilometres) that represents the seafloor area estimated to have been contacted by trawl gear (Figure 1).
+Trawl footprint is the area (km2) that represents the seafloor area estimated to have been contacted by trawl gear (Figure 1).